Works for Live Art Danmark

-Robin Deacon “The Argument against the Body” at Samtalekøkkenet Warehouse 9 Copenhagen February 2011.
+2011 “The Argument against the Body” at Samtalekøkken

-Robin Deacon (born 1973 UK) is an artist, writer, film-maker and educator currently based in the USA.
+Robin Deacon, born in 1973 in the UK, is an artist, writer, film-maker and educator currently based in the USA.
 Since the early 1990’s, his work has been presented at conferences and festivals internationally in Europe, USA and Asia.
 His interdisciplinary practice spans a variety of themes, including explorations of performer presence and absence, the role of the artist as biographer, and journalistic approaches to arts practice.
 Recently he has shifted into the area of documentary film with a series of interrogations of the ethics of performance re-enactment.
 His work has been presented in venues and galleries such as Tate Britain, London (2014), The Whitney Museum, New York (2013), The Bluecoat, Liverpool (2010), Hebel Am Ufer, Berlin (2008), Tanzquartier Wein, Vienna (2007), and The Centre for Contemporary Culture, Barcelona (2006).
 He is a Professor in Performance at The School of the Art Institute of Chicago, USA.